apache/jena-site/source/documentation/rdf-star/__index.md

 RDF-star embedded triples are treated as `Resource` to preserve the typed Model API.
 They occur in the subject and object positions.

-A `Resource` contains a `Statement` object if the underlying RDF term is an RDF* embedded triple.
+A `Resource` contains a `Statement` object if the underlying RDF term is an RDF-star embedded triple.

 New methods include: